awslabs/mlspace/frontend/docs/admin-guide/byom-permissions.md

 ## Write Policy
-In order to allow users to create their own custom images from within their Notebook Instances the some combination of the following policy will need to be added to the MLSpace Notebook Policy, and the MLSpace Permission Boundary in addition to the Read actions above:
+In order to allow users to create their own custom images from within their Notebook Instances the some combination of the following policy will need to be added to the {{ $params.APPLICATION_NAME }} Notebook Policy, and the {{ $params.APPLICATION_NAME }} Permission Boundary in addition to the Read actions above:
 ```
 {
     "Version": "2012-10-17",